Lucas Williamson: Ontario Clippers (2022–2023)

 On June 24, 2022, Williamson signed an Exhibit 10 contract with the Los Angeles Clippers.
-On October 4, 2022, Williamson (along with Juwan Morgan and Michael Devoe) was waived by the Clippers.

-On October 24, 2022, Williamson joined the Ontario Clippers training camp roster.
+On October 4, Williamson (along with Juwan Morgan and Michael Devoe) was waived by the Clippers.
+On October 24, Williamson joined the Ontario Clippers training camp roster.

 Edmonton Stingers (2023)

 On March 15, 2023, Williamson signed with the Edmonton Stingers of the Canadian Elite Basketball League.

-Memphis Hustle (2023–present)
+Memphis Hustle (2023–2026)

 On October 30, 2023, Williamson joined the Memphis Hustle.

+Memphis Grizzlies (2026)

+On March 31, 2026, Williamson was signed to a 10-day contract by the Memphis Grizzlies.
+On April 6, Williamson made his first career start, recording 17 points, five rebounds, four assists, and three steals as the Grizzlies lost to the Cleveland Cavaliers, 142–126.
+On April 10, Williamson re-signed with Memphis on a second 10-day contract.
+He made seven appearances (including two starts) for the Grizzlies during his rookie campaign, recording averages of 10.4 points, 5.4 points, and 2.6 assists.

+Start Lublin (2026–present)

+On July 30, 2026, he signed with Start Lublin of the Polish Basketball League (PLK).